 - The size of the RV, as the charts have already demonstrated.

 - The features of your vehicle.
-If there are a lot of curves in the RV, then it will be more difficult for workers to wrap it, which will increase the labor costs.
+If there are a lot of curves in the RV, it will be more difficult for workers to wrap it, increasing labor costs.

 Aside from that, there may be other unique features in your RV that can change the pricing of the wrap.